Hailey Baldwin Flaunts Incredible Bod In An Orange Bikini On Instagram

 Hailey Baldwin has been busy sharing three new updates so far today, and they were all seemingly from her road trip to Utah with her hubby Justin Bieber.
-And in her second post of the day, she showcased her incredible bod in a light orange bikini as she soaked up the rays.
+In her second post of the day, she showcased her incredible body in a light orange bikini as she soaked up the rays.

 The model posed on a plush outdoor couch with a glimpse of a desert landscape in the backdrop with small green plants scattered here and there.
-She sat upright with her right leg bent, and propped herself up with her arms.
+She sat upright with her right leg bent and propped herself up with her arms.
 She tilted her head to the right and smiled with her lips closed.

-Her bikini’s light color popped against her very deep tan, and her muscular abs were on full show.
+Her bikini’s light color popped against her deep tan, and her muscular abs were on full show.
 Her top had thin straps and a scoop neckline, and her tiny bottoms had a low waistline that fell inches below her belly button.
 The fabric had a textured design in diagonal rows, and the classic style of her swimsuit flattered her physique.

-Hailey accessorized with a straw hat with a small brim and a pair of light blue sunglasses with dark lenses.
+Hailey accessorized with a straw hat with a small brim and a pair of sunglasses with dark lenses.
 Her hoop earrings peeked through, and they were the only pieces of jewelry that she wore.

-It was hard to discern her hairstyle other than that her locks were out of view, and her makeup application apparently featured blush and glossy dark pink lipstick.
+It was hard to discern her hairstyle other than that her locks were out of view, and her makeup application featured blush and glossy dark pink lipstick.

 She was drenched in the bright sunlight that emphasized her tan, and the shadow of someone’s arm holding a phone was visible by her leg.
 Presumably, the shadow was cast by Justin, considering that the road trip seemed to be a getaway for just the two of them.

-The popular update has been live for just an hour, and it’s already received over 451,400 likes so far.
+The popular update has been live for just an hour, and it’s already received more than 451,400 likes so far.
 Her followers had lots of nice things to say in the comments section.

 “LET ME BREATHE HAILEY,” joked a devotee.